 - Create a designated recycling zone in an accessible area of the building.
 Ideally, this would be where most of the rubbish happens — in the kitchen.

-- Put up helpful signs that tell your employees which materials can go in which recycling bin.
+- Put up helpful signs that tell your employees which materials can go in which recycling waste bin - we offer a whole range of free recycling posters.

 - Assign an employee rota that will ensure the area is checked and cleaned up regularly.
 If the area is kept tidy, staff are more likely to use it.